Deducteam/lambdapi/doc/sections/tactics.md

 set builtin "not"   ≔ not     // : Prop ⇒ Prop
 ```

-Do `why3 config --detect` to update the Why3 configuration.
+**Important note:** you must run `why3 config --detect` whenever installing a
+new prover supported by Why3.

 <!---------------------------------------------------------------------------->
 ### Tactics on equality